zztin/siCloneFitIO/README.md

 # Overview #

+**SiCloneFitIO** is a python wrapper with cmd line tool to covert data matrix for use of siCloneFit from and to pandas DataFrame and plot imputed matrix overlay with raw data in clustermap.

 **SiCloneFit** is a Bayesian method for joint inference of tumor clones, clonal genotypes and clonal phylogeny from noisy mutation profile of single cells.
 Given an imperfect noisy genotype matrix from single cells, **SiCloneFit**